 The employee’s 2nd level manager is the line manager of the employee’s line manager.

-Normally this is a two-step-workflow, where both the employee’s 2nd level manager and the employee’s HR business partner need to approve the job or compensation changes due to a demotion before the data becomes active in the system.
+This is a two-step-workflow, where both the employee’s 2nd level manager and the employee’s HR business partner need to approve the job or compensation changes due to a demotion before the data becomes active in the system.

 Procedure